Artificial Intelligence Techniques for Next-Generation Mega Satellite Networks: On-Board AI for Satellite Communications

-The complexity of a CNN-based detector is a challenge, particularly when the detector is deployed on a satellite and energy efficiency is a priority.
-Spiking neural networks (SNNs) can be utilized to combat this issue, as they are much more energy-efficient relative to traditional artificial neural networks (ANNs).
+Spiking neural networks (SNNs) can be utilized to tackle this issue, as they are much more energy-efficient relative to traditional artificial neural networks (ANNs) and therefore reduce the power consumption requirement which is especially crucial in satellites which rely on limited solar power.
 Contrary to traditional ANNs which use a constant value to activate neurons, SNNs take inspiration from a biological system and activate neurons with a series of spikes~\cite{RN660}.
-By adding a Spatio-temporal dimension, SNNs are effective at processing continuous data streams, such as wireless signals.
+By adding a spatio-temporal dimension, SNNs are effective at processing continuous data streams, such as wireless signals.